BestTimesToVisit.com Logo

 Funicular (Funicolare) from Marina Grande

-Once you arrive at Marina Grande (the main port), the funicular is the quickest way to ascend to Capri Town's central piazza.
-It's a charming, short ride offering your first glimpses of the island's dramatic cliffs.
+Once you arrive at Marina Grande (the main port), the funicular is the quickest way to ascend to Capri Town's main piazza.
+It's a charming, short ride offering a glimpse of the island's dramatic cliffs.

 Taxis (Open-Top Fiat 'Capri' Taxis)

-Tip:Agree on the fare *before* starting your journey, as they are not metered.
+Tip:Agree on the fare *before* you get in, as they are not metered.
 They are great for reaching specific villas or restaurants not easily accessible by bus.
-Avoid flagging them down randomly; go to official stands or have your hotel call one.
-They are a splurge, but offer a quintessential Capri experience.
+If you're on a budget, use them sparingly.
+They are also a good option for airport transfers if you're staying on the island for a longer period and want convenience.

-Renting a scooter offers the most freedom and flexibility to explore Capri's narrow, winding roads at your own pace.
-It's a popular choice for couples or solo travelers seeking adventure.
+For the adventurous, renting a scooter or e-bike offers the most freedom to explore Capri's narrow, winding roads at your own pace.
+E-bikes are a great option for tackling the island's inclines with less effort.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.